visionlabels/jatosR/README.md

 (for example from [MindProbe](https://mindprobe.eu/)).
 The package provides a thin wrapper around [JATOS api](https://www.jatos.org/JATOS-API.html).

+The package simplifies the process by eliminating the need to download data manually.
+This improves reproducibility, simplifies team collaboration and enables building of dashboards showing the progress of data collection.

 ## Installation

 The package is in active development.
 You can install the current version from [GitHub](https://github.com/visionlabels/jatosR) with following code: